karpo27/karpo27/README.md

 Java Modules: Util, IO, Net, Awt, Swing

 I'm learning via courses on platforms such as Alura(Oracle ONE Program), OpenBootcamp, Platzi, w3schools, among others.
-I also practice a lot in Exercism.
+I also practice a lot in LeetCode and Exercism.
 Feel free to check out my repositories!

 🚀My main goal for 2023 is to work full time for an IT company or startup as a Backend Developer.